BrunaRihl/BarMix-Dublin/README.md

 ### User base

-  * People seeking bartender services residents of Dublin or planning events in Dublin.
+  * Individuals in Dublin seeking bartender services or planning events within the city.

   * Event Planners: Businesses and individuals organizing corporate events, private parties, and other gatherings, seeking professional bartenders to create memorable experiences and serve high-quality cocktails.